Saving & Spending Travel

 How to sign up for Going

 Signing up for Going is easy.
 Start by visiting the Going website.
 Click on the “Sign Up” button in the top right corner of the screen.
-You’ll have two options to choose from: sign up with your Google account or with your email address.
+You’ll have three options to choose from: sign up with your Google account, Apple account, or with your email address.
 If you sign up using your email, you’ll be sent a link to verify your account.

 Next, you’ll be asked to choose your home airport.
 If you live close to an airport that doesn’t usually get a high number of deals, the software will suggest additional airports to add and create a list that the software will regularly search.